ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/03-User-Needs-and Benchmarking.md

 ## List of 100 total needs statements

-1. The product is easy to recharge
+1. The product is easy to recharge – E
-2. The product uses D Batteries
+2. The product uses D Batteries – E
-3. Product is not damaged
+3. Product is not damaged – E
-4. Product is sturdy
+4. Product is sturdy – E
-5. Product is aesthetically pleasing
+5. Product is aesthetically pleasing – L
-6. Product is automatic
+6. Product is automatic – E
-7. Product does not take up much space
+7. Product does not take up much space – E
-8. Product deodorizes itself
+8. Product deodorizes itself – E
-9. Product should have a long lifespan, up to 10 years.
+9. Product should have a long lifespan, up to 10 years – E
-10. Product should minimize manual steps
+10. Product should minimize manual steps – L
-11. Product should allow easy replacement of contents
+11. Product should allow easy replacement of contents – E
-12. Product should last longer than a few months
+12. Product should last longer than a few months – E
-13. Product should not stain easily
+13. Product should not stain easily – E
-14. The product’s sensors should only go off when desired
+14. The product’s sensors should only go off when desired – E
-15. Product should have intuitive design.
+15. Product should have intuitive design – L
-16. The product should be clear in its sizing
+16. The product should be clear in its sizing – L
-17. The product should be easy to assemble for the customer
+17. The product should be easy to assemble for the customer – E
-18. The product should not be too small to be used
+18. The product should not be too small to be used – L
-19. The product should be able to easily be powered
+19. The product should be able to easily be powered – L
-20. The product should be battery operated or plug into a power source.
+20. The product should be battery operated or plug into a power source – E
-21. The product should be affordable
+21. The product should be affordable – L
-22. The product is too small.
+22. The product is too small – E
-23. The product has low capacity.
+23. The product has low capacity – E
-24. Good for bathroom use.
+24. Good for bathroom use – L
-25. Good in pairs.
+25. Good in pairs – L
-26. Good desk product.
+26. Good desk product – L
-27. The top doesn’t fit well together.
+27. The top doesn’t fit well together – E
-28. The trash can is flimsy.
+28. The trash can is flimsy – E
-29. Should not warp.
+29. Should not warp – E
-30. Small, flimsy and bendable
+30. Small, flimsy and bendable – E
-31. The product should be sleek
+31. The product should be sleek – L
-32. The product should automatically do as many tasks as possible
+32. The product should automatically do as many tasks as possible – L
-33. The product’s opening should be wide
+33. The product’s opening should be wide – E
-34. The product should be priced as low as possible
+34. The product should be priced as low as possible – L
-35. The product should have a long battery life
+35. The product should have a long battery life – E
-36. The product should allow the user to correct basic mistakes
+36. The product should allow the user to correct basic mistakes – L
-37. The product should provide illumination
+37. The product should provide illumination – E
-38. The product’s sensors should be sensitive enough to properly detect what they are looking for
+38. The product’s sensors should be sensitive enough to properly detect what they are looking for – E
-39. The product’s sensors should work consistently
+39. The product’s sensors should work consistently – E
-40. The product should be power efficient
+40. The product should be power efficient – L
-41. The product should last for as long as possible
+41. The product should last for as long as possible – L
-42. The product should be able to ship without damage
+42. The product should be able to ship without damage – E
-43. The product should be able to perform its functions reliably.
+43. The product should be able to perform its functions reliably – E
-44. The product should be sized properly for its function
+44. The product should be sized properly for its function – L
-45. The sensors for the product should function reliably
+45. The sensors for the product should function reliably – E
-46. The product should promptly respond to the user
+46. The product should promptly respond to the user – L
-47. The product should have its mechanisms work reliably
+47. The product should have its mechanisms work reliably – E
-48. The product should not have flimsy components
+48. The product should not have flimsy components – L
-49. The product should have easily replaceable and cheap internals, if they need to be replaced at all.
+49. The product should have easily replaceable and cheap internals, if they need to be replaced at all – L
-50. This product's function is complete.
+50. This product's function is complete – E
-51. Both battery and wired power.
+51. Both battery and wired power – E
-52. Could be taller.
+52. Could be taller – L
-53. Good for older customers.
+53. Good for older customers – L
-54. Not a complete necessity.
+54. Not a complete necessity – L
-55. Function effectively.
+55. Function effectively – E
-56. Without air trapping.
+56. Without air trapping – L
-57. Pricey
+57. Pricey – E
-58. Is loud somewhere in the process.
+58. Is loud somewhere in the process – E
-59. Not charging.
+59. Not charging – E
-60. Not sealing or opening all the way.
+60. Not sealing or opening all the way – E
-61. Not an obvious fix.
+61. Not an obvious fix – L
-62. Not working but halfway functional.
+62. Not working but halfway functional – E
-63. Product is small
+63. Product is small – E
-64. Product has a motion sensor
+64. Product has a motion sensor – E
-65. Sensor is too sensitive
+65. Sensor is too sensitive – E
-66. Product should be able to hold more content
+66. Product should be able to hold more content – E
-67. Installing new trash bags is tricky.
+67. Installing new trash bags is tricky – E
-68. The products lid works as intended
+68. The product's lid works as intended – E
-69. Motion sensors are easy to use and have no problems
+69. Motion sensors are easy to use and have no problems – E
-70. The product is small
+70. The product is small – E
-71. The product does not receive power
+71. The product does not receive power – E
-72. The product is good enough to buy a second
+72. The product is good enough to buy a second – L
-73. The products hinge/servomotor does not work properly
+73. The product’s hinge/servomotor does not work properly – E
-74. The products durability was way less than whats anticipated
+74. The product’s durability was way less than what’s anticipated – E
-75. The product is not worth the price
+75. The product is not worth the price – L
-76. Flimsy build and plastic pieces
+76. Flimsy build and plastic pieces – E
-77. Noise
+77. Noise – E
-78. The product doesn’t open.
+78. The product doesn’t open – E
-79. Lid mechanisms should be smooth
+79. Lid mechanisms should be smooth – L
-80. Odor leaks when lid is open
+80. Odor leaks when lid is open – E
-81. Bags should be easily removed and replaced
+81. Bags should be easily removed and replaced – E
-82. The product should appear modern
+82. The product should appear modern – L
-83. The product should have a manual backup
+83. The product should have a manual backup – E
-84. The product should use convenient and cheap methods of powering itself
+84. The product should use convenient and cheap methods of powering itself – L
-85. The product should reliably move through its full range of motion
+85. The product should reliably move through its full range of motion – E
-86. The product should be able to easily be repaired or have parts replaced
+86. The product should be able to easily be repaired or have parts replaced – L
-87. The product should be easy to troubleshoot
+87. The product should be easy to troubleshoot – L
-88. The product should not require strong technical knowledge to use
+88. The product should not require strong technical knowledge to use – L
-89. The product should be made at a comfortable height
+89. The product should be made at a comfortable height – L
-90. The product should be able to be hands-free
+90. The product should be able to be hands-free – E
-91. The product should be safe from pets
+91. The product should be safe from pets – L
-92. The product should be safe for animals or children that are around it
+92. The product should be safe for animals or children that are around it – L
-93. The product should have a way to bypass a malfunctioning sensor
+93. The product should have a way to bypass a malfunctioning sensor – L
-94. The product should be able to handle full or overfull capacity
+94. The product should be able to handle full or overfull capacity – L
-95. The product should work reliably for a long time
+95. The product should work reliably for a long time – E
-96. The product should be able to be conveniently repowered
+96. The product should be able to be conveniently repowered – L
-97. The product should be able to be fixed easily
+97. The product should be able to be fixed easily – L
-98. The product should be as cheap as possible.
+98. The product should be as cheap as possible – L
-99. The product should be tested and have common issues fixed before shipping
+99. The product should be tested and have common issues fixed before shipping – L
-100. The documentation for the product should be thorough
+100. The documentation for the product should be thorough – E

 ["Ranking of needs statement"]
 ![304 User needs](https://github.com/user-attachments/assets/639c2708-4865-46d2-bf38-29d32449ab48)